kendra2276/SQL-Data-Pull/README.md

 The SQL script pulls data from the following tables:

 Order Table: Contains information on orders placed.<br/>
-Results Table: Holds the results of the tests performed.
+Results Table: Holds the results of the tests performed.<br/>
-Assay Table: Provides details on the assays used.
+Assay Table: Provides details on the assays used.<br/>
-Patient Table: Includes patient demographics and identifiers.
+Patient Table: Includes patient demographics and identifiers.<br/>
-Physician Table: Contains information on the ordering physicians.
+Physician Table: Contains information on the ordering physicians.<br/>
-Practice Table: Lists the practices associated with the orders.
+Practice Table: Lists the practices associated with the orders.<br/>